morganthomas/winning-arguments/winning-arguments.md

 I don't imagine that everybody will find these skeptical arguments compelling.
 If the reader is still convinced after what I've said that they know things, then that's OK.
 My purpose is to teach how to win arguments and seek the truth, not to persuade the reader that they don't know anything.

 We are left in an apparently awkward position.
 We have committed ourselves to a positive project of learning how to win arguments and seek the truth about any topic.
-However, we have just denied any ambition in this text of developing knowledge.
+However, I have just denied any ambition in this text of developing knowledge.
 How can we reconcile these seemingly contradictory positions?

 The answer to this lies in the distinction between *seeking knowledge* and *seeking the truth*.
 To seek knowledge is to seek to know things.
 To seek the truth is to seek to have true beliefs, or perhaps even just true thoughts that one doesn't necessarily believe.